 - Communicate clear values

 Great leaders are persistent when it comes to their values.
 They see values as one of the fundamentals on which successful change is built.
 They pay special attention to communicating values, even when they deal with criticism.
-They don’t try to counter criticism by losing themselves in technical arguments and details, by showing off their knowledge and expertise.
-Instead they explain the values on which they based their decisions and actions and why these values are important for us.
+They don’t try to counter criticism by losing themselves in technical arguments and details, by showing their knowledge and expertise.
+Instead they explain the values on which they based their decisions and actions, and the importance of these values.
 By doing this they align people around these values and build a case for their decisions, especially when these decisions have unpleasant consequences.

 - Admit your mistakes